-You do NOT need to have a habitation check before you can drive or use your vehicle (unlike an MOT, which you need before you can drive it.)
+You do NOT need to have an annual habitation check before you can drive or use your vehicle (unlike an MOT, which you need before you can drive it.)
 It’s perfectly ok to drive and use a motorhome that hasn’t had a hab check for years, as long as you have in-date insurance, MOT and tax.

 Might I suggest that you do.

 Why motorhome habitation checks are important

 You’ve spent a lot of money on your motorhome and campervan.
 It’s a significant investment.
 Sure, it’s an asset which can (and probably will) depreciate, but it doesn’t have to depreciate a lot.

 With proper care and maintenance, you can keep the resale value of your motorhome high and increase saleability of your motorhome (unless you’re like us and spend most of your time touring around Europe and adding on high mileage!)